hanzhi227/Capstone1/README.md

 ------
 ## What we are looking for?

-1. Is there any correlation between air pollution and life expectancy?
+1. Is there any correlation between air pollution and life span?
-2. What specific factors may correlate with life expectancy?
+2. What specific factors may correlate with life span?
 3. How has India's air quality changed over the years of 1987 and 2015?
 ------